 Best of all, topographical prints of famous mountains and peaks, including Mount Everest, Grand Canyon, Denali, Mount Kilimanjaro, Mount Rainier, and Mount Washington, float at the bottom of each glass.

 Whether you’re interested in rock climbing or looking for a vibrant keepsake, the Whiskey Peaks 11.5 oz tumbler is a unique way to encourage a drinking experience.
-Think of them as great gifts for bosses, bachelors, and others.
+They make great gifts for bosses, bachelors, and others.

 Dragon Diamond Whiskey Glasses

 The glass’s unique shape helps aerate your drink when pouring or swirling.
-In addition, it rests at a 50-degree angle, which is also protection against tipping and spilling.
+It also rests at a 50-degree angle, which protects against tipping and spilling.

 What to Look for in the Different Types of Whiskey Glasses?